 The next morning, we watch as the olives are harvested at the peak of ripeness.
 A tractor with a giant arm grasps the tree trunk, shaking vigorously while the olives tumble down into waiting green and orange nets.
 A picker with a long pole follows behind, knocking off the remaining olives, which are hand-collected from the nets and placed in large wooden crates.
 When these are full they are whisked off to the masseria’s olive press (part of which dates to the 16th century) and processed.

-Six weeks after our return to the US, our 30 liters (almost 8 gallons) of olive oil arrive via FedEx.
+Six weeks after our return to the United States, our 30 liters (almost 8 gallons) of olive oil arrive via FedEx.
 Each of the six tins is numbered and certified as authentic DOP Colline di Brindisi, Masseria il Frantoio.
-Purchasing olive oil like this costs less than half of what we would pay for a comparable product in the US.
+Purchasing olive oil like this costs less than half of what we would pay for a comparable product in the United States.

 Masseria Il Frantoio is just one of the many olive farms that have put their trees up for symbolic “adoption” as a means of raising capital to preserve these ancient giants for future generations.
 It is a small price to pay to save the olive groves of Puglia, one tree at a time.